agent-miraya/Miraya-SDK/README.md

 ### 2) Creating a key on EVM and Executing a Lit Action

-Create a key, Upload Lit Action to IPFS, Permit on IPFS and Execute the action
+Create a key, Upload Lit Action to IPFS, Permit on IPFS and Execute the action.

 ```js
 import { LitWrapper } from "lit-wrapper-sdk";